ahmar46/Netflix/README.md

 ### This is clone of the landing Page of NETFLIX.
-Netfl
+Netfli

 ### Technologies Used: - HTML, CSS & JavaScript.